ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/update.rst

 | source                     | FALSE    |
 +----------------------------+----------+

-For example, if you wanted to update the value of an attribute with ID 54321 on the Task with ID 12345, you would use the following query:
+For example, if you wanted to update the value of an Attribute with ID 54321 on the Task with ID 12345, you would use the following query:

 .. code::